 Causes of Meniscal Cysts

 Meniscal cysts are often seen with meniscal tears, mainly degenerative.
-Though association with traumatic meniscus tears is know, associated cysts are uncommon.
+Through association with traumatic meniscus tears is known, associated cysts are uncommon.

 Risk factors are

 - Twisting injuries in which the menisci can be torn